 - Orphaned pages

-It also contains links which have issues.
+It also contains links that have issues.
 For example broken links, links between protocols, and a few other cases.

 We do not currently store every single link and its source that we see during a crawl as this is typically terabytes of data.
 If you are interested in all links between pages, look at Unique Links.